giano/Telegrammer/README.md

 # Run (for your life)

-You can run the server using three alternatives:
+You can run the server using three (or four) alternatives:

 ```
 npm start